 I recently wrote an article on How to Become a Market Research Analyst.
-After that, I had a lot of people writing in, asking me about something which I thought was quite intuitive.
-Their question was – what is the difference between Market Research and Market Analysis.
+After that, I had a lot of people writing in, asking me about something which I thought was quite an intuitive follow-up question.
+People often asked me – What is the difference between Market Research and Market Analysis.

-When I thought about what could be the confusion that is there, I understood that it is quite obvious to have this kind of confusion.
-I put in a conscious effort in researching the internet about it and there I saw that people have used these terms interchangeably.
+Upon recognizing a plausible confusion among the two concepts, I put in a conscious effort in researching the internet about it.
+I found out that people often use these terms interchangeably.
 Which isn’t correct, by the way.

 It is common (and generally pardonable) to use these two terms interchangeably.
-However, for when someone, maybe your new boss, tells you particularly to do Market Research and you end up doing a Market Analysis, it might just not be appropriate.
+However, for when someone, maybe your new boss, tells you particularly to do Market Research and you end up doing a Market Analysis, it just won’t be appropriate.

 The difference between Market Research and Market Analysis is that Market Research is more like a subset of Market Analysis.
 Market Analysis is a much broader exercise of analyzing the market, which could include your own company, competitors, the business context and the customers.

-However, Market Research is usually, an extremely focused in its nature directed usually testing a hypothesis or getting to know the customers.
+However, Market Research is usually, extremely focused in its nature and directed usually at testing a hypothesis or getting to know the customers.

 What is Market Analysis?